OpenDataology/website/content/en/docs/components/pipelines/sdk/python-function-components.md

 }
 </style>
 <div class="notebook-links">
-<a class="colab-link" href="https://colab.research.google.com/github/kubeflow/website/blob/master/content/en/docs/components/pipelines/sdk/python-function-components.ipynb">Run in Google Colab</a>
+<a class="colab-link" href="https://colab.research.google.com/github/OpenDataology/website/blob/master/content/en/docs/components/pipelines/sdk/python-function-components.ipynb">Run in Google Colab</a>
-<a class="github-link" href="https://github.com/kubeflow/website/blob/master/content/en/docs/components/pipelines/sdk/python-function-components.ipynb">View source on GitHub</a>
+<a class="github-link" href="https://github.com/OpenDataology/website/blob/master/content/en/docs/components/pipelines/sdk/python-function-components.ipynb">View source on GitHub</a>
 </div>

-A Kubeflow Pipelines component is a self-contained set of code that performs one step in your ML workflow.
+A OpenDataology Pipelines component is a self-contained set of code that performs one step in your ML workflow.
 A pipeline component is composed of:

 *   The component code, which implements the logic needed to perform a step in your ML workflow.